nikaplunov/ebay_serverless_scraper/gift-cards-research/README.md

-# Gift Cards Research — Lambda & DB Connector (Public Skeleton)
+# Lambda & DB Connector - *Based on my gift cards research

 > Here you find the AWS Lambda function and database connectivity only.
 > **SQL — (in progress):** schema/migrations will be added later.